neelsmith/hexapla/README.md

 # hexapla

-A Julia dashboard for aligned displays of multiple biblical translations from ebible.org.
+A Julia dashboard for reading aligned displays of multiple biblical translations.

+The translations are openly licensed documents downloaded from [https://ebible.org](https://ebible.org).